arichornlover/YouTubeTweak-Downloads/README.md

 **uYouPlusExtra:** just like qnblackcat's uYouPlus but my version includes 5+ additional tweaks! **YTDisableHighContrastUI**, **YTDisableHighContrastUIColors**, **YTNoHeatWaves**, **YTNoUpdateMenu**, **YTShortsProgress** & OrganizedSettings

-**uYouPlusLegacy:** qnblackcat's cancelled uYouPlusLegacy mod which only contains the YouTube version 16.42.3 to make up for the uYou 2.1 version, I (arichorn) brings back uYouPlusLegacy with the uYouPlusExtra Features!
+**uYouPlusLegacy:** qnblackcat's cancelled uYouPlusLegacy mod which only contains the YouTube version 16.42.3 to make up for the uYou 2.1 version, I (arichorn) brings back uYouPlusLegacy with Features from uYouPlusExtra!

 ----------------------------------